CatoTH/antragsgruen/README.md

 Antragsgrün has an official plugin that allows using OpenSlides as a backend for the user administration.
 This allows two things:

 - Logging in on Antragsgrün with the user credentials of an OpenSlides instance.
-- Automatically synchronizing the user accouns and user groups from OpenSlides to Antragsgrün, e.g. for restricting motion creation or voting rights on Antragsgrün to a user group administrated on OpenSlides.
+- Automatically synchronizing the user accounts and user groups from OpenSlides to Antragsgrün, e.g. for restricting motion creation or voting rights on Antragsgrün to a user group administrated on OpenSlides.

 To set it up:
 - Enable the `openslides` plugin on the Antragsgrün site